JaimeFine/Rust_Learning_Projects/bettergrep/README.md

 | --ignore_case	| Performs a case-insensitive search |
 | --strict | Performs a strict search |

-> Notice that the suffix arguments are all parallel!
+> Notice that the command-line option arguments are all parallel!

 ## Examples